-In the 1910s, Seattle embarked on a series of public works projects to reduce the grades on Dearborn and Jackson Streets north of Beacon Hill.
-These excavations left that side of the hill unstable and in 1917, the city condemned property for retaining walls, terracing, drains, and parks.
+In the 1910s, Seattle embarked on a series of public works projects to reduce the grades on Dearborn and Jackson streets north of Beacon Hill.
+These excavations left that side of the hill unstable, and in 1917 the city condemned property for retaining walls, terracing, drains, and parks.
 By 1919, the city felt it had taken too much property and the city engineer allowed the platting of the Golf Heights Addition subdivision out of the park areas.
 Streets conformed to the new contours of the hillside.
 In 1928, the city council donated 12 acres of the property for a U.S. Marine Hospital (later U.S. Public Health Service Hospital), which was completed in 1934.

 In 1899, after the Spanish-American War, the United States took possession of the Philippine Islands from Spain.
 Filipinos began moving to the U.S. for economic opportunities.
 In Seattle, they endured racial discrimination along with other Asians and African Americans.
 Many Filipinos found work in the fish canneries of the Northwest and Alaska.